melissa-gentry/melissa-gentry.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a fifth year economics PhD candidate at Texas A&M University with interests in public and labor economics, with a focus on disability and education.
+I'm a fifth year economics PhD candidate at Texas A&M University with interests in applied microeconomics, with a focus on disability and education.
 My research uses both RCTs and quasi-experimental methods.
 I was a 2024-25 NBER Retirement and Disability Research Consortium Pre-doctoral Fellow.

 <br/><br/>